-In a separate survey taken in August 2013, among Advertising Age subscribers, the following question was asked; ‘What percentage of your company’s overall marketing budget has been designated for use in social media?’
+In a separate survey from August 2013, the following question was asked; ‘What percentage of your company’s overall marketing budget has been designated for use in social media?’
 It was revealed that 49.7 percent of respondents’ company’s dedicated between one and ten percent of their overall marketing budget to social media, whilst 4.5 percent of respondents’ company’s did not designate any of their marketing budget.

 A third survey taken in October 2014, among social media professionals in the U.S., asked about the challenges of social media marketing.
 During the survey, 67 percent of social media professionals stated that assessing the effectiveness of social media activities was a challenge.
 This suggested that more needed to be done to develop, or at the very least improve the existing assessment criteria and model of social media effectiveness within the marketing industry.
 Safety, control and making sense of data were all answers provided during the survey.